Best Of15 min read

 Key Features:

-• Google Cloud infrastructure (migrated from traditional servers back in 2020, and it shows)
+• Google Cloud infrastructure (switched from traditional servers in 2020 — and it shows)

-• Daily backups (free, on all plans — not a paid add-on like some hosts sneak in)
+• Daily backups on every plan (not a hidden paid add-on like some hosts pull)

 • 99.99% uptime track record